In all weathers and seasons, the Great Fen is a place to enjoy stunning wildlife, beautiful landscapes and a wide range

 Find out more about visiting Holme Fen.

-Half a mile down the road from Woodwalton Fen is the Wildlife Trust Countryside Centre at Ramsey Heights, home to the Great Fen office and the team's schools and community work.
+Half a mile down the road from Woodwalton Fen is the Countryside Centre at Ramsey Heights, home to the Great Fen office and the team's schools and community work.
 The Centre is surrounded by a small nature reserve with short, gentle walks on grass paths and beside ponds.
 Pushchair and wheelchair access is possible along the Discovery Trail (approx 20-30 minutes).
 An all-terrain access buggy is also available, along with other aids.
 The nature reserve can be visited at any time.
 In the Centre itself there are a classroom and toilets, including an accessible toilet.
 You can also look into the kiln of the old Victorian brickworks.
 Both the centre and office are open during events and office hours (usually Monday to Friday, 8.30am to 4.30pm).

 Find out more about visiting the Wildlife Trust Countryside Centre.

 As the Great Fen develops, there will be more and more places to explore.
 For example, plans are under way to contsruct a huge new area of wetland called Kester's Docking and also to create a new visitor centre in the heart of the Great Fen (latest news here).